 This is the most exclusive thing Jesus ever said.
 Often today we breeze by this.
 To the first century listening ears this was an inflammatory statement.
 Unless of course you believed he was God.
 But for those that didn’t believe this was severally offensive.
 Jesus is claiming that every other way that claims to lead to life/eternity is false.
 He is the only way.
 This is a claim that we must still wrestle with today as we live in a culture that proclaims many ways to get to heaven.
 Jesus doesn’t leave room for that.

 There’s a point in all of this.
 We like to focus on the grace-filled, loving, side of Jesus.
 And I’m not trying to downplay that.
-But we cannot ignore the high expectations Jesus has for us.
+But we cannot ignore the shocking things that Jesus said.
+He had high expectations Jesus has for us.
 We don’t have to do these things SO THAT we might be saved.
 No. We live this way BECAUSE Jesus saved us.
 It’s our response to God’s love and grace.
 Not to receive his favor.

 Jesus was full of grace and truth.
 He would forgive some of the worst sins, hang out with societies worst people, and even die for every single person.
 Jesus did these things before they, and us today, even deserved.
 We didn’t have to do anything.
 That’s grace.
 But he didn’t stop there.
 He also called his followers to a much higher standard of living.
 That’s truth.
 We’ve got to hold these two in tension with each other.